-With the implementation of the 1:1 Program, access to school in the evenings will be extended to enable students Wi-Fi access for school-related assignments and projects.
-Teachers are excited and have been very efficient in implementing 1:1 options such as Nearpod, Kahoot, Quizlet, Quizizz, IXL, and REMIND.
+With the implementation of the 1:1 Program, access to the building after school hours has been extended to enable students Wi-Fi access for school-related assignments and projects.
+Teachers are excited and have been very efficient in implementing 1:1 teaching platforms such as Nearpod, Kahoot, Quizlet, Quizizz, IXL, and REMIND.
 The addition of student email has been another facet that has enhanced communication via 1:1.
 Clay Community Schools is utilizing Canvas for the Learning Management System.
 In 2018 and 2019, all teachers were trained to effectively utilize Canvas in their classrooms.
 Canvas promotes itself as a way to simplify teaching and learning by connecting all the digital tools teachers use in one easy place.
 It will sync with our Student Information System, PowerSchool, saving teachers additional time in importing grades.
 Teacher training on Canvas started in September of 2017.
 Teachers continue to expand their presence and effectiveness with the utilization of Canvas.

 Effective for the 2019-2020 school years, C.C.S. has adopted "eLearning Days."
-An eLearning Day is a way to continue learning despite a planned professional development day or inclement weather. eLearning offers students a blended learning experience aligned with critical classroom content.
+An eLearning Day is a way to continue learning despite a planned professional development day or inclement weather. eLearning offers students a blended experience aligned with critical classroom content.
 Our highly qualified teachers create curriculum content to enrich student learning during the eLearning Day.
 An eLearning Day counts as a full school day and thus eliminates the need to tack on an extra day at the end of the school year.
 Due to changes in how IDOE allows schools to make assurances that learning can occur, a committee of Clay Community School educators studying eLearning Days in other districts across Indiana concluded that we can effectively meet the requirements of the state.
 We are confident eLearning Days will give our students an opportunity to continue learning without interruptions.
 The eLearning format allows CCS teachers to provide instruction during critical learning times and maintain the momentum established in the classroom. eLearning utilizes technology to create blended learning opportunities which will expose our students to avenues of learning beyond the traditional classroom.

 CCHS continues to improve student learning by finding ways to upgrade, expand, and implement sophisticated equipment.
 As an example, the recent acquisitions of a 3D printer, a C.N.C. router, a laser engraver, and a vinyl cutter allow teachers a variety of options to enhance and improve curriculum in several S.T.E.M. related subject areas.
-Renovations and new additions, including The Barn, Student Collaboration Centers, and Weight Room have provided more opportunities for students, helped follow I.E.P.'s, and given more opportunities for our school to host events in a First Class Manner.
+Renovations and new additions, including The Barn (auxiliary gym), Student Collaboration Centers, and Weight Room have provided more opportunities for students, helped follow I.E.P.'s, and given more opportunities for our school to host events in a "First Class" manner.
 These include I.H.S.A.A.
-Boys' Basketball Sectional, Regional Robotics Competition, Prom, School Dances, various meetings, Community Meetings, Career Fairs, etc.
+Boys' and Girls' Basketball Sectional, regional robotics competition, prom, school dances, community meetings, career fairs, and many other positive and prideful events.